-The most important and valuable thing a manager can do is listen and wherever possible, respond sympathetically to any requests for adjustments at work better?
-People who are experiencing the menopause (whether directly or The main symptoms of menopause are indirectly) may need sympathetic and described here. appropriate support from their line There are a number of websites and manager.
-As with any longstanding publications which provide additional health-related conditions, this support can information to help you feel confident make a major difference to how they deal and comfortable in talking to staff going with the menopause, enabling them to through menopause.
-See Guidance continue working well and productively. section 8: Seeking help and self-help.
+The most important and valuable thing a manager can do is listen and wherever possible, respond sympathetically to any requests for adjustments at work

+People who are experiencing the menopause (whether directly or indirectly) may need sympathetic and appropriate support from their line manager.
+As with any longstanding health-related conditions, this support can make a major difference to how they deal with the menopause, enabling them to continue working well and productively.